 Qualified applicants will be contacted to schedule a personal interview.
-For those applicants living outside of the New York metropolitan area, the interview may be conducted by telephone or Skype.
+For those applicants living outside of the New York metropolitan area, the interview may be conducted by telephone or video conference.

 After you fill in and upload the required information, you can submit your completed application.
 Your application must be completed, dated, electronically signed, and submitted by 11:59 p.m.
 EST of the stated deadline.

 You will be prompted to pay a $75 application fee, payable by major credit card only.
 After submitting your payment, you will see your application status change from “saved” to “submitted.”
 Please print this screen for your records, as it confirms that your application has been successfully sent to our school.
 If you have problems submitting your payment, please contact the Office of Graduate Admissions.
 Learn more about our fee waiver policy.

 If any application materials need to be mailed to our office, mail the materials to NYU Steinhardt, Office of Graduate Admissions, 82 Washington Square East, 3rd Floor New York, NY 10003-6680.
 Please do not mail your materials in binders or folders.
 Any mailed materials must be received by, not postmarked by, the stated deadline.
 Only completed applications will be considered and reviewed by the Admissions Committee.
 Due to high volume, we are unable to confirm receipt of mailed materials.